History Files

 Represented by Bell Beaker culture, and with some knowledge of copper-working, they begin moving into the British Isles.
 Other Indo-Europeans arrive in territory between the Balkans and modern Iran, where the proto-Thracians and proto-Iranians form two large groups.

 The Balts occupy most of what is now northern Poland and large areas of western Russia.
-Illyrian tribes occupy an area of Southern Europe between the Italian peninsula and modern Greece.
+Illyrian tribes occupy an area of Southern Europe between the Italian peninsula during the Terramare culture and modern Greece.
 Indo-Europeans have already moved from the Danube region into the Italian peninsula, and warlike Greek tribes (the early Mycenaeans) are entering into the eastern Mediterranean area.

 The proto-Germanics enter and dominate most of southern Scandinavia, where a distinct Germanic Nordic type develops from a mixture of incoming Indo-Europeans and Palaeolithic survivors.